JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 On rare occasion, we may share your personal information with trusted third parties, including:

 * __Service Providers, such as AWS__: We may share your personal information with service providers to help us with things like website hosting, email delivery, and auditing.
 The Website is hosted on Amazon Web Services (AWS) using their [API Gateway](https://aws.amazon.com/api-gateway/) service.
-* __Safety, legal, and law enforcement__: We may disclose personal information if necessary: (a) under applicable law; (b) to enforce our Terms and Conditions; (c) to protect our rights, privacy, safety or property, and/or that of you or others; and (d) to respond to requests from courts, law enforcement agencies, regulatory agencies, and other public and government authorities, which may include authorities outside your country of residence.
+* __Safety, legal, and law enforcement__: We may disclose personal information if necessary: (a) under applicable law; (b) to enforce our [Terms of Service](/home/terms); (c) to protect our rights, privacy, safety or property, and/or that of you or others; and (d) to respond to requests from courts, law enforcement agencies, regulatory agencies, and other public and government authorities, which may include authorities outside your country of residence.

 # How You Can Control This Information